Camping. It's fun. It's rewarding. And it presents a great opportunity to get away from the rigours of everyday life and relax for a while.

 Lucky Bay, just east of Esperance on the south coast of WA, is known worldwide for its extremely white sands.
 The local residents, a mob of friendly kangaroos, can often be found lazing about on the beach.

-At Luck Bay, you will find decent toilet and BBQ facilities.
+At Lucky Bay, you will find decent toilet and BBQ facilities.
 Many of the campsites have ocean views, and the entire area is accessible via sealed roads.
 You can launch a small boat from the beach, and the fishing in the area is excellent.

 Location: Lucky Bay Road, Cape Le Grand (45 minutes SE of Esperance)